chrishayesmu/XCOM-Companion/README.md

 ### Installing and Running XCOM-Companion

 Once you have cloned the repository and installed npm, you can install and run XCOM-Companion.
 To do this, first navigate into the cloned repository.
 This can be done using the `cd` command, in our case `cd XCOM-Companion`.
 Once you are inside the `XCOM-Companion` directory, run `npm install`.
 This will install the program.
-To start the program simply run `npm run`.
-From this point on, anytime you want to run XCOM-Companion, it must be done by navigating into the directory and running `npm run`.
+To start the program simply run `npm start`.
+From this point on, anytime you want to run XCOM-Companion, it must be done by navigating into the directory and running `npm start`.

 ### Updates